British Army during the Second World War: 1939–1940

-In the North African Campaign, the Italian invasion of Egypt, started in September 1940.
-The Western Desert Force commanded by Lieutenant-General Richard O'Connor had 36,000 men under command based within Egypt.
+Two months after the fall of France the North African Campaign commenced with the Italian invasion of Egypt begun in September 1940.
+The Western Desert Force, commanded by Lieutenant-General Richard O'Connor, had 36,000 men under command, based within Egypt.
 The Commander-in-Chief (C-in-C), Middle East Command was General Archibald Wavell.
-Units available were: one brigade of the 2nd New Zealand Division, two brigades of the 4th Indian Infantry Division, the understrength 7th Armoured Division, a weakened cavalry regiment, a machine gun battalion and 14 infantry battalions, all short of equipment and artillery.
+Units available were: one brigade of the 2nd New Zealand Division, two brigades of the 4th Indian Infantry Division and the understrength 7th Armoured Division; a weakened cavalry regiment, a machine gun battalion and 14 infantry battalions, all short of equipment and artillery.

 These troops had to defend both Egypt and the Suez Canal against an estimated 215,000 Italian troops in Libya, and an estimated 200,000 troops in Italian East Africa.

-The British responded to the invasion of Egypt by launching Operation Compass in December, with the 4th Indian Infantry Division, 7th Armoured Division and from 14 December, troops of the 6th Australian Infantry Division, replaced the 4th Indian Division.
+The British responded to the invasion of Egypt by launching Operation Compass in December, with the 4th Indian Infantry Division, 7th Armoured Division and, from 14 December, troops of the 6th Australian Infantry Division, which replaced the 4th Indian Division (the 4th had, by this stage, begun the process of redeploying to Sudan).